alexhegit/NNparser/readme.md

    ​	dlrm

+3. lstm

-3. Others Models can also be imported, as long as a input tensor is provided  with the model.
+4. Others Models can also be imported, as long as a input tensor is provided  with the model.
 Please refer to **Section 4, example** **3** for details.

 ### 2.2.
 Tensorflow version: keras2table